 Want to know more about our colorful history?
 Check out the details at Crayola.com.

-• Crayola® Crayons are made using primarily paraffin wax and color pigment.
-While the basic ingredients remain consistent across all colors, variations may occur in special effects crayons.
+The basic ingredients contained in Crayola® Crayons are paraffin wax and color pigment.
+These ingredients are the same for all Crayola Crayon colors, with some modifications in special effects crayons.